Permissible and Non-Permissible 1031 Exchange Selling Expenses

 Accrued interest, prorated property tax payments, or security deposits paid to the buyer of the relinquished property can be treated by the investor as non-recourse debt from which the investor is relieved of and can be offset against debt assumed on the replacement property.

-The investor should always consult with his legal, tax and financial advisor prior to closing on each property and completing the tax-deferred like-kind exchange transaction so these items can be addressed before it is too late.
+The investor should always consult with his or her legal, tax and financial advisor prior to closing on each property and completing the tax-deferred exchange transaction so these items can be addressed before it is too late.
 Advisors may recommend that investors pay for certain costs at the close of the transaction with personal funds in order to avoid creating taxable boot.

 back to top